project-codeflare/appwrapper/site/_pages/overview.md

 [Fault Tolerance](https://project-codeflare.github.io/appwrapper/arch-controller/)
 section of our website.

-AppWrappers are designed to be used as part of fully open source software stack to run production batch workloads on Kubernetes and OpenShift.
+AppWrapper is designed to be used as part of fully open source software stack to run production batch workloads on Kubernetes and OpenShift.
 The [MLBatch](https://github.com/project-codeflare/mlbatch) project leverages [Kueue](https://kueue.sigs.k8s.io), the [Kubeflow Training Operator](https://www.kubeflow.org/docs/components/training/),